 Project SPARCS is about exploring ways to strengthen systems of care for youth, reduce barriers, and improve health equity so youth can heal and reach their goals.

 SPARCS stands for Structured Psychotherapy for Adolescents Responding to Chronic Stress.
-SPARCS is an empirically-supported group trauma treatment designed to improve the emotional, social, academic, and behavioral functioning of adolescents exposed to trauma and chronic stress.
-SPARCS has been successfully implemented with at-risk youth in schools, juvenile justice, and residential programs in several states. *DeRosa & Pelcovitz, 2006
+SPARCS is an empirically-supported group trauma treatment designed to improve the emotional, social, academic, and behavioral functioning of adolescents exposed to trauma and chronic stress. *DeRosa & Pelcovitz, 2006 SPARCS has been successfully implemented with at-risk youth in schools, juvenile justice, and residential programs in several states.

-SPARCS Treatment Goals: Helping adolescents cope more effectively in the moment, enhancing self-efficacy, connecting with others, and establishing supportive relationship, cultivating awareness, and creating meaning in their lives.
+Helping adolescents cope more effectively in the moment, enhancing self-efficacy, connecting with others, and establishing supportive relationship, cultivating awareness, and creating meaning in their lives.

 Key Components: Trauma, Psychoeducation, Mindfulness, Problem-Solving, Meaning-Making, Communication, Distress Tolerance.